xunker/blue-gs/README.md

 # Performance

 Using [BenchmarkD](https://www.brutaldeluxe.fr/products/apple2gs/benchmarked.html) with Apple IIgs (ROM 1, "Fast" speed), GS-RAM Plus w/ 2MB, GGLabs A2SCSI card.
+Using Blue-Pill-based BlueGS board.

 * Read
   * File: 52 KB/s
   * Block-by-block: 36 KB/s
   * With 64K buffer: 79 KB/s
 * Write (File): 37 KB/s

+# Can I use it on things besides the IIgs and //e?

+Yes!
+It's is a standard BlueSCSI device and uses the standard BlueSCSI V1 firmware.

+In fact, the built-in DB-25 connector makes it the perfect external SCSI drive for any 25-pin card!

 # Assembly